twinfoundation/entity-storage/packages/entity-storage-connector-postgresql/docs/reference/interfaces/IPostgreSqlEntityStorageConnectorConstructorOptions.md

-# Interface: IPostgresSqlEntityStorageConnectorConstructorOptions
+# Interface: IPostgreSqlEntityStorageConnectorConstructorOptions

-The options for the PostgresSql entity storage connector constructor.
+The options for the PostgreSql entity storage connector constructor.

 ## Properties